simondh/M58WebServicesAssignment1/readMe.txt

 Simon Hewitt 806068

-M58 Web Servioces assignment 1
+M58 Web Services assignment 1

 Directory & file structure:

 <base directory> cmdLineVersion on my machine, should not matter

-  WebChatPublisher.java   Class that publishes the web chat server build.sh  Builds all, including creating all classes from WSDL, web chat server must be runnable for client to build ChatServer.dat // configuration file (only one item in it, the admin password)
+  build.sh  Builds all, including creating all classes from WSDL, web chat server must be runnable for client to build ChatServer.dat // configuration file (only one item in it, the admin password)

   chatserver
 	// Chat server classes
+  	WebChatPublisher.java   Class that publishes the web chat server
 	ChatServer.java
 	User.java  // Class for a single user
 	Users.java // ArrayList of users, and many methods for managing the user list